ARMmbed/mbed-client-example-6lowpan/README.md

 ### Test Usage

 * Make sure that `Device Server` and `Connected Home App.` are up and running.
-* On the PC where `Device Server` is runing, open a browser and write:
+* On the server side where `Device Server` is runing, open a browser and write:
 ~~~
 https://localhost:8081
 ~~~